 The following video provides a good introduction to the causes and consequences of globalization.

 Impact of Globalization on Global Business

-The video, above, provides a good bird’s eye view of the affect of globalization on business—from opening up new markets to increasing the level of competition within markets and industries.
-Let’s take a look at particular example, though, to think through the various implications of conducting business on a global scale.
-Consider McDonald’s, which was started by two brothers in San Bernadino, California, sixty-eight years ago.
+The video above provides a good bird’s eye view of the effect of globalization on business—from opening up new markets to increasing the level of competition within markets and industries.
+Let’s take a look at a particular example, though, to think through the various implications of conducting business on a global scale.
+Consider McDonald’s, which was started by two brothers in San Bernardino, California, 68 years ago.
 As a result of globalization, nearly 69 million people in 118 different countries eat at McDonald’s every day.
 The first McDonald’s outside the U.S. and Canada was established in Costa Rica in 1970, and since the 1990s, most of the company’s growth has taken place in foreign countries.
 The process of building a global presence, entering new markets, and capitalizing on growing international demand for American fast food has enabled McDonald’s to expand from a single location to a global corporation with over 37,000 locations in over 100 countries.
 However, entering new markets—whether at home or abroad—means contending with increased competition in those markets, including competition with other globally minded companies.
-In 2010, Subway surpassed McDonald’s to become the largest single-brand restaurant chain and the largest restaurant operator globally (though since 2014 Subways’ sales have lagged behind McDonald’s).
+In 2010, Subway surpassed McDonald’s to become the largest single-brand restaurant chain and the largest restaurant operator globally (although, since 2014, Subways’ sales have lagged behind McDonald’s).